nimblemachines/akai-lpd8/README.md

 are drivers missing from the kernel used by WSL.
-While I have already successfully compiled and used my own Linux kernel for WSL (I wanted to add a USB serial device), I could not quickly figure out how to add the drivers I needed, so I looked for another approach.
+While I have already successfully compiled and used my own Linux kernel for WSL (I wanted to add a USB serial device), I could not quickly figure out how to add the drivers I needed for MIDI support, so I looked for another approach.

 I knew about puredata (aka Pd), and I used its predecessor Max decades ago;
 there is a Windows version, and installing it was easy.
 It's a bit clunky, and